open-logic/open-logic/doc/intf/olo_intf_spi_slave.md

 #### Response Interface

 Generally, the response interface *Resp_...* informs the user about how a transaction ended.
+In most cases this iformation is not needed and the user can leave all *Resp_...* ports unconnected.

 * *Resp_Sent*='1' indicates that data the user passed through *Tx_...* was successfully and completely sent to the master.
 * *Resp_Aborted*='1' indicates that *Spi_Cs_n* was pulled high *BEFORE* all data the user passed through *Tx_...* was sent to the master.